SPEAKER CABLES

 CAVEAT: Some amplifiers have stability problems with these cables, mainly because of their higher than average capacitance.

-FULTON- These cables, there were two models, "Brown" and "Gold", were very popular in the late 1970's and early 1980's.
+FULTON- These cables, consisting of two models, "Brown" and "Gold", were very popular in the late 1970s and early 1980s.
+In fact, I was a dealer for them for a while.
 As far as I know, they were the first "audiophile" speaker cables, so they actually created this new "component" category.
-They were never that good and now they are obsolete.
+Unfortunately, they were never that good and now they are obsolete.

-Basically, they were extra thick, copper, lamp cord wire, like standard Monster cable, but with silver plating.
+Basically, they were extra thick, copper, lamp cord wire, similar to the later standard Monster cable, but with silver plating.
 The Brown was 12 or 10 gauge, while the (extremely stiff and super thick) Gold, was either 6 or 4 gauge.
 They had both a high inductance and a bright sound.
-They did have good bass because of their low resistance, especially the Gold, which is probably still a good choice as a subwoofer cable.
-Other than that, both cables are now obsolete and should be avoided.
+They did have good bass because of their low resistance, especially the Gold, which is still a good choice as a dedicated subwoofer cable.
+However, other than for that one very specific application, both cables are now obsolete and should be avoided.

 "I'm done.
 I repeated the A/B three times and re-arranged the system within our living room to enhance the sonics (to the detriment of my wife's preferred asthetics) to ensure I got things right...
 I only assessed the ACs wound at approximately 1 twist per 1.5"; as they come with fully separate + and - wires per channel; I can't state categorically that I had them perfectly optimized, although some AA posts seemed to suggest that I had.